Thule culture chronology

 Geographical areas of the Thule culture

-The Eskimos of the Thule culture travelled throughout the length of Greenland's coast.
+The The pioneering Inuit travelled throughout the length of Greenland's coast.
 No sites have been found in the northernmost part of the country except from a few shelters.
 From the Cape Farewell region, their winter dwellings are known along the west coast northwards to Washington Land, 80°N, and along the east coast to Amdrup Land, 81°N.